-Note: Military Science courses are available to Alfred University students through the ROTC program at St. Bonaventure University.
-First-Year courses are offered in Alfred; advanced courses are offered on the campus of St. Bonaventure University.
+Military Science courses are available to Alfred University students through the ROTC program at St. Bonaventure University.
+Introductory courses are offered in Alfred; advanced courses are offered at St. Bonaventure University.

-MS 101/101-Foundations of Officership 2 hours.
-(Course and Lab) The purpose of this semester is to introduce cadets to fundamental components of service as an officer in the United States Army.
+MS 101/101L-Foundations of Officership 2 hours.
+(Course and lab) The purpose of this semester is to introduce cadets to fundamental components of service as an officer in the United States Army.
 These initial lessons form the building blocks of progressive lessons in values, fitness, leadership, and officership.
 Additionally, the semester addresses "life skills" including fitness, communications theory and practice (written and oral), and interpersonal relationships.
-Fall.
+(Offered Fall) Course Attribute(s): AU: Phys Ed (pre Fall '19), AU: Phys Fitness (Fall '19+)

-MS 102/102L-Basic Leadership 2 hours (Course and Lab) This course, available to all students without any military obligation, is designed as a classroom and optional lab course that stresses the fundamentals of leadership.
+MS 102/102L-Basic Leadership 2 hours.
+(Course and lab) This course, available to all students without any military obligation, is designed as a classroom and optional lab course that stresses the fundamentals of leadership.
 The course goals are to provide students with leadership and managerial skills that will prepare them to lead in public service, business, military and community organizations.
-This course uses a military model to train leadership development through an introduction to problem solving, effective decision-making techniques, and delves into several aspects of communication and leadership theory.
-Spring.
+This course uses a military model to train leadership development through an introduction to problem solving, effective decision making techniques, and delves into several aspects of communication and leadership theory.
+(Offered Spring)

 MS 201/201L-Individual Leadership Studies 3 hours.
-(Course and Lab) Building upon the fundamentals introduced in the MS I year, this instruction delves into several aspects of communication and leadership theory.
+Course and lab) Building upon the fundamentals introduced in the first year, this instruction delves into several aspects of communication and leadership theory.
 The use of practical exercise is significantly increased and cadets are increasingly required to apply communications and leadership concepts.
 Virtually the entire semester teaches critical "life skills."
-Fall
+The relevance of these life skills to future success in the Army is emphasized throughout the course.
+(Offered Fall)

 MS 202/202L-Leadership and Teamwork 3 hours.
-(Course and Lab) The final semester of the Basic Course focuses principally on officership, providing an extensive examination of the unique purpose, roles and obligations of commissioned officers.
-It includes a detailed look at the origin of our institutional values and their practical application in decision-making and leadership.
-Spring.
+The final semester of the Basic Course focuses principally on officership, providing an extensive examination of the unique purpose, roles and obligations of commissioned officers.
+It includes a detailed look at the origin of our institutional values and their practical application in decision making and leadership.
+(Offered Spring)

 MS 301/301L-Leadership Problem Solving 4 hours.
-(Course and Lab) The MSL 300 level curriculum is intended to build leadership competencies and facilitate the cadet's initial demonstration of individual leadership potential at Leader Development and Assessment Course (LDAC), while also preparing cadets for their future responsibilities as officers.
-Fall.
+(Course and Lab) The 300 level curriculum is intended to build leadership competencies and facilitate the cadet's initial demonstration of individual leadership potential at Leader Development and Assessment Course (LDAC), while also preparing cadets for their future responsibilities as officers.
+MSL 300 level instruction uses small unit infantry tactics as the context for the development and assessment of leadership.
+While a measure of technical and tactical understanding of small unit operations is necessary, the focus of instruction in on the leadership competencies.
+(Offered Fall)

 MS 302/302L-Leadership and Ethics 4 hours.
-Course and Lab) The final semester of the MSL III year continues focusing on doctrinal leadership and tactical operations at the small-unit level.
+(Course and Lab) The final semester of the MSL III year continues focusing on doctrinal leadership and tactical operations at the small-unit level.
 This critical semester synthesizes the various components of training, leadership and team building.
 The MSL 302 curriculum complements progression through the cadet's campus evaluation process and in the culminating event of the MSL III year in the field training environment of the Leader Development and Assessment Course (LDAC).
-Spring.
+(Offered Spring)

 MS 401/401L-Leadership and Management 4 hours.
 (Course and Lab) This semester of the Advanced Course concentrates on leadership, management and ethics, and begins the final transition from cadet to lieutenant.
 The course focuses cadets, early in the year, on attaining knowledge and proficiency in several critical areas they will need to operate effectively as Army officers.
 These areas include: Coordinate Activities with Staffs, Counseling Theory and Practice within the "Army Context," Training Management, and Ethics.
-Fall.
+(Offered Fall)